Aethereal-Collective/abstract/README.md

 - **Faucet**: Get free gas from the [Abstract Testnet Faucet](https://faucet.triangleplatform.com/abstract/testnet).
 - **Bridge**: Transfer funds from the Sepolia testnet using the [Official Bridge](https://portal.testnet.abs.xyz/bridge/).

-You can deploy from a local terminal (like Ubuntu) or through a Virtual IDE such as [GitHub Codespaces](https://github.com/codespaces).
+You can deploy from a local terminal (like Windows/Ubuntu) or through a Virtual IDE such as [GitHub Codespaces](https://github.com/codespaces).

 ## Installation Steps
 There are two ways to install the necessary tools.
 Choose one of the following methods: